 My insomnia

 My insomnia started during the first wave of the pandemic, when I was living two blocks from a hospital in Queens.
-I wasn’t a total stranger to sleep maintenance insomnia1 The kind when you wake up and have trouble falling back to sleep)—it was there, when I was nearing an important deadline.
+I wasn’t a total stranger to sleep maintenance insomnia1The kind when you wake up and have trouble falling back to sleep)—it was there, when I was nearing an important deadline.
 When I had financial troubles.
 When I was stressed.
-But this was worse.
+But this one was way worse.
 I used my behavioral science research skills to prescribe the best wind-down routine imaginable.

 I moved my workouts to the morning, avoided sugar, stopped drinking coffee after a certain hour, and turned off my phone at night.
 I journaled and meditated.
-At night, I took baths, used an aromatherapy diffuser in my bedroom, took melatonin, turned on a fan for a white noise, and played a recording of rain to help me sleep.
+At night, I took baths, used an aromatherapy diffuser in my bedroom, took melatonin supplements, turned on a fan for a white noise, and played a recording of rain to help me sleep.

 And oh, did I read.
 I read Why We Sleep by Matthew Walker.
 I read fiction on my Kindle.
 I read boring nonfiction.
-I printed out journal articles with titles like “Self – An Adaptive Pressure Arising from Self-Organization, Chaotic Dynamics, and Neural Darwinism – 2007,” “The Self as a Dynamical System,” and “Uncovering the Motivational Core of Traits – The case of Conscientiouness.”
+I printed out journal articles with titles like “Self – An Adaptive Pressure Arising from Self-Organization, Chaotic Dynamics, and Neural Darwinism – 2007,” “The Self as a Dynamical System,” and “Uncovering the Motivational Core of Traits – The Case of Conscientiouness.”

-Fast forward a year and a half.
-I didn’t write for over six months, detoxing from a toxic work environment and recovering from mild burnout.
+Fast forward a year and a half: I didn’t write for over six months, detoxing from a toxic work environment and recovering from mild burnout.
 My new home is next to a patch of forest in Portland, Oregon.
 My new health insurance allows me—get this—to see a sleep doctor.

 “You’re doing all of those things?
 Every night?” he asked.